HongyuanJia8/cse15l-lab-reports/lab-report-5.md

 exit
 fi
 ```

-This condition was true, because the file name was correct.
+This condition was true, because the file name was correct. -e returns true if the target exists.
+Doesn't matter if it's a file, pipe, special device.
+In this case, the file exists, so print" Correct: File name is correct".

 ```
 else
   echo "Error! cannot find this file" exit
 ```

 This command does not run because it is in an if branch that doesn’t evaluate.
+The if statement was true, so it went to "then" statement. else statement was ignored.

 ```
 if [[ $? -eq 0 ]]